salsita/wrapperElement/README.md

 `fixed-center` - bullseye center fixed of screen (uses transform)

 ### distribute
 Sets alignment for its child elements.
+Multiple space-separated properties can be used.
 ```html
 <wrap distribute='vertical|horizontal|top|bottom'>
 ```